dbrent-amazon/Advertising-API-Postman-Collection/README.md

 ![](https://github.com/dbrent-amazon/Advertising-API-Postman-Collection/blob/master/img/manage-env-list.png)

-Click it to expand its properties.
+Click it to expand its properties and update the CLIENT_ID, CLIENT_SECRET, PROFILE_ID and REFRESH_TOKEN fields with your own.

 ![](https://github.com/dbrent-amazon/Advertising-API-Postman-Collection/blob/master/img/manage-env-expand.png)

-Modify the CLIENT_ID, CLIENT_SECRET, PROFILE_ID and REFRESH_TOKEN fields.

 Click "Update" when you are fnished.
 Before continuing, make sure the Advertising API is the active environment.